InfiniteTradingProtocol/Infinite-Trading-R-SDK-v1/README.md

 ---

+## 📝 Strategies

+* There is a pre-made ETH-USD 6H EMA Crossover Strategy that you can modify and use to trade using our API. `Strategies/WETH-USDC.R`).
+* API requests require your wallet to be funded for transactions (Requires ETH on Optimism/Base/Arbitrum/Ethereum and POL on Polygon).

+---

 ## 📝 Notes

 * Ensure your `.env` file is not shared or committed to version control (add it to `.gitignore`).